 Figure above is the Timing report of the modified SQRT CSLA module and similar to the ordinary model this report also generates timing report for the top 10 critical paths of the circuit.
 The critical path starts at Input port bit B[3] and ends at output port Sum[15] and it is 1.44ns.

 5.3.4. table comparing my results with results with reference papers.

-Table 2.3: Comparing Area, delay and power results from the papers [6, 10]
+Table 2.3: Comparing Area, Delay and Power Results from the Papers [6, 10]